-Fiscal year ended Fiscal year ended September 30,
+Fiscal year ended September 30,

-2019 2018
+2020 2019

-Net investment yield 5.56% 6.48%
+Net investment yield 11.01% 5.56%

 The annual money-weighted rate of return is based on monthly cash flows on pension plan investments, net of pension plan investment expense.

 Fiduciary net position is the amount of assets available for benefits in the Plan.